-The Company is pleased to deliver this corporate governance statement which adopts in full the 3rd edition of the ASX Recommendations.
-It also builds on its existing robust framework to recognise the cyclical review of policies and practices necessary to maintain currency with best market practice and the evolving nature of corporate governance practices.
-It is our hope that shareholders will benefit from the disclosure of the Company's governance arrangements to assist them in making informed decisions about their investment choices.
-In FY15, the Company has complied with all of the ASX Recommendations.
-More information on compliance of the Company's governance practices with the ASX Recommendations can be found in the ASX Listing Rules Appendix 4G that appears on our website at www.elderslimited.com in the Corporate Governance section (along with other complementary information such as key policies and charters discussed in this governance statement).
+The Company remains committed to those governance principles and framework outlined in this Corporate Governance Statement, and continues to develop its governance models against best practice.

+In FY16, the Company has complied with all of the ASX Corporate Governance Council's Principles and Recommendations (ASX Recommendations).
+More information on the Company's compliance with the ASX Recommendations can be found in the ASX Listing Rules Appendix 4G that appears on our website at elders.com.au in the Corporate Governance section (along with other complementary information such as key policies and charters discussed in this governance statement).

-This Corporate Governance Statement was approved by the Board on 13 November 2015.
+This Corporate Governance Statement was approved by the Board on 11 November 2016.